Alexyz205/nvim/README.md

 Welcome to my Neovim configuration repository!
 This setup is built on top of LazyVim, providing a powerful foundation while being tailored for efficiency, simplicity, and ease of customization.
 It's optimized for performance and focused on keeping things lightweight by using a minimal number of essential plugins.

+## What is LazyVim?

+LazyVim is a Neovim setup powered by 💤 lazy.nvim to make it easy to customize and extend your config.
+It transforms your Neovim into a full-fledged IDE while maintaining blazing fast performance.

+### LazyVim Features

+- 🔥 Transforms Neovim into a full-fledged IDE
+- 💤 Easily customizable and extendable with lazy.nvim
+- 🚀 Blazingly fast performance
+- 🧹 Sane default settings for options, autocmds, and keymaps
+- 📦 Pre-configured with a wealth of plugins ready to use

 ## Why LazyVim?

 I chose LazyVim as the foundation for my Neovim setup because: